saipriyabalu/tenancyconfig/prereq-genai-agents/prereq-genai-agents.md

     Name: genai-agent-dyn
     Description: Dynamic group for genai agents
-    Policy: _Refer to the previous step for the procedure copy the compartment ocid to the clipboard_
+    Policy: _Refer to the previous step for the procedure to copy the compartment ocid to the clipboard_
     ```
     <copy>
     resource.compartment.id ='<<compartment ocid>>'